 All newly incorporated companies in Jebel Ali must receive a license to function in the Free Area.
 The JAFZA authorities issue the following licenses:

 Jebel Ali represents an important business region as it offers high-quality services for companies with operations in the Free Zone, but also because of its corporate taxation system.
-JAFZA doesn’t impose corporate taxes or income taxes and allows the full repatriation of capital.
+JAFZA doesn’t impose corporate taxes under specific conditions or income taxes and allows the full repatriation of capital.

 If you need further information about the Jebel Ali Free Zone, please contact our law firm in Dubai for legal representation and advice.